 Person-centered care (PCC) puts the person with hearing loss at the center.
 This approach respects the person's individual preferences and values, prioritizes shared decision-making and goal setting, and invites friends or family into the process.

 At Ida, we believe that understanding the whole person is key to successful hearing rehabilitation.
-We develop tools, materials and resources that help hearing care professionals deliver care based on the needs and life situations of their clients.
+We develop tools and resources that help current and future hearing care professionals deliver care based on the needs and life situations of their clients.